One Day in Cologne Germany: Top Things To Do on Foot

 📍 Marzellenstr.
 1, Cologne

-2. Visit the Cathedral
+2. Visit the Cologne Cathedral (Kölner Dom)

 DIY walking itinerary for a day in Cologne-Germany

-One of the most fascinating things inside is the Reliquary of the Three Kings.
-This golden shrine is said to hold the bones of the biblical Magi.
-It was brought from Milan centuries ago and is now a major pilgrimage site.
+One of the most fascinating relics inside is the Reliquary of the Three Kings—a golden shrine said to contain the bones of the biblical Magi.

 Official website & opening hours